Wangwei0223/Blog-/课程笔记2019/FCS.md

 two set

-sometimes we want to consider all ordered pairs(2-types) where the element is from S adn the second is from T.
+sometimes we want to consider all ordered pairs(2-types) where the first element is from S and the second is from T.

 The set of ordered pairs is called the Cartesian Product and is denoted bt S x T = {(a, t) | a 属于 S and t 属于 T}
 {a, b} x {1, 2} = {(a, 1), (a, 2), (b, 1), (b, 2)}

-How many integer from 1 to 6300 inclusive are not divisible by 3 ?
+How many integers from 1 to 6300 inclusive are not divisible by 3 ?

 6300 - 6300 / 3

 How many integers from 1 to 6300 inclusive are not divisible by 3 or 5

-6300 - 6330 / 3 - 6300 / 5 + 6300 / 3*5
+6300 - 6300 / 3 - 6300 / 5 + 6300 / 3*5

 How many integers from 1 to 6300 inclusive are not divisible by 3, 5 or 7 ?